akemrir/piped-tab-switcher/README.md

 To install, clone into an appropriate, non-temporary folder and run `install-native.sh` to set up the manifest for the native backend.

+install-native accepts -t flag to indicate other directory to install native scripts, for example archlive skel directory

 # dev tests
 Firefox addon dev installation
 - about:debugging